Optimizing Split Federated Learning with Unstable Client Participation

 \textit{b.
 Client-side Model Aggregation Stage:} gathers and aggregates the client-specific models at the Fed server.
 Each client-specific model consists of $\mathbf{h}_{m,i}^{t}$ and $\mathbf{w}_{c,i}^{t} $, aggregates every $I$ training rounds.
 The stage proceeds in three steps:

-\textit{b1) Model Upload:} Each client \(i\) sends its updated client‐side sub‐model \(\mathbf{w}_{c,i}^t\) and \(\mathbf{h}_{m,i}^t\) to the Fed server over the wireless/wired link.
+\textit{b1) Model Upload:} Client \(i\) and the edge server send the updated client‐side sub‐model \(\mathbf{w}_{c,i}^t\) and \(\mathbf{h}_{m,i}^t\) to the Fed server over the wireless/wired link.
 Given the highly reliable inter-server link between edge server and the Fed server with sufficient bandwidth, we focus on the upload failure of \(\mathbf{w}_{c,i}^t\) from clients to the Fed server in our analysis, and $a_i$ is the probability that client $i$'s upload to the Fed server fails.

-\textit{b2) Client‐Side Model Aggregation:} Upon receipt of ${{\bf{h}}^t_{m,i}}$ and ${{\bf{ w}}^t_{c,i}}$, the server ``forges" each client’s full model by concatenating its server‐side and client‐side parts:
+\textit{b2) Client‐Side Model Aggregation:} Upon receipt of ${{\bf{h}}^t_{m,i}}$ and ${{\bf{ w}}^t_{c,i}}$, the Fed server ``forges" each client’s full model by concatenating its server‐side and client‐side parts:

 where ${s_{a}^{i}} \sim \mathrm{Bernoulli}(1 - a_i)$.
 Here, \(\mathbf{1}({s_{a}^{i}})=1\) if the assembly succeeds (with probability \(1-a_i\)), and \(0\) otherwise.
 The Fed server then aggregates these forged models as